-Exeter City Council are currently working with Kier to build a new state of the art leisure centre.
+Exeter City Council are currently working with Kier to build a new state of the art leisure centre, procured through the Southern Construction Framework (SCF).
 Situated in Exeter city centre, the new leisure centre will replace an existing, aging building and incorporate a range of facilities, including:

 • Main swimming pool & learners pool with moveable floors

 • Confidence water pool

 • 150 station fitness gym and two fitness studios

 Fitting with Exeter’s wider green initiatives, the project is being built using the ultra-energy efficient Passivhaus standard.
 Once complete, the building is designed to save up to 70% on annual energy costs.

 St Sidwells Point will be the first UK leisure facility built to the Passivhaus standard.
 In order to achieve the stringent build criteria, Kier has worked closely with its subcontractors to deliver a ‘Passivhaus Passport’ training scheme, equipping its staff with the knowledge and skills to meet the requirements.

 Working closely with Building Greater Exeter, we have used the project to showcase the range of opportunities in the construction market, working with them to inspire young people and provide opportunities for apprentices, up-skilling and re-skilling.